 The contingency-fee system ensures that injured people can afford to hire a lawyer even if they can’t pay the hourly rate of an attorney.
 With a contingency-fee system, the attorney is paid a percentage of any financial recovery only after it is made.
 If no settlement or verdict is received, you pay no attorneys’ fees.
 The fee agreement will be carefully explained to you before you retain us.

 If you or a loved one has suffered a serious injury, put our experience to work for you.
 Contact a Kansas City attorney at James & Noland, LLC and schedule a free consultation about your case.

-Schedule your free initial consultation with our attorneys in Kansas City at 816-472-6800.
+Schedule your free initial consultation with our attorneys in Kansas City.
 We are here to fight for fair and full compensation for you.